kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ## Listing policy signatures

 `kwctl` also allows the users to check the signatures in a published policy.
-The `kwctl inpect` command shows all the relevant information about the policy and its signatures.
-See an example below:
+The `kwctl inspect` command shows all the relevant information about the policy and its signatures as illustrated in an example below:

 ```console
 $ kwctl inspect registry://ghcr.io/kubewarden/policies/user-group-psp:v0.2.0